 CAUTION

 Eptus 50 Tablet should be used with caution in patients with kidney disease.
-Dose adjustment of Eptus 50 Tablet may be needed.
-Please consult your doctor.
+Dose adjustment may be needed.

 Liver

-Employ of Eptus 50 Tablet is not recommended in patients with severe liver disease as the data available is limited.
+Eptus 50 Tablet is unsafe to use in patients with liver disease and should be avoided.

 FAQs: